Oliver Miller Homestead: History and architectural features

-The house was built on the site of the Oliver Miller Homestead, which was first settled in 1772.
-There is conjecture that when the Millers arrived, a springhouse was already on the property from the original property owner, Silas Deckster / Daxter.
+The property was likely originally purchased in 1769 by Silas Daxter / Deckster.
+On July 4th, 1772, Oliver Miller purchases the property.
+There is debate on when exactly the family moved to the location, but they were undoubtedly there by 1776 when Oliver Miller becomes a justice of the peace.
+There is conjecture that when the Millers arrived, a springhouse was already on the property from the original property owner, the aforementioned Silas Deckster / Daxter.
 A date was recently discovered on the springhouse that reads either "1765" or "1785".
 Either date would make it the oldest structure in Allegheny County's parks system.
 First, there was a log home built on the property.
 From an early account, it was a two-story structure with a winding staircase in the corner.
 This house was known locally for its shingles, a rare feature on early-American homes in this part of the country.
 At some point in the late 1700s, the stone kitchen was added to the back.
+The 1798 Window Tax shows the structure had 3 windows, and 27 "lights", or panes, was two rooms, likely the kitchen and the log home and one-and-a-half stories.
 The smaller stone addition on the right side of the home was erected in 1808, attached to the original log structure.
 In 1830, the log structure was torn down and the larger stone portion on the left was added.

 This home is sometimes referred to as "Stone Manse", a name first found in early park records from the 1920's.
 A manse is a home occupied by a Presbyterian minister.
 Although no minister ever lived here, the Millers hosted Bethel Presbyterian Church services in the 1770s - 1780s before a proper worship house was constructed.

 It was added to the National Register of Historic Places in 1975, and is a stop on the American Whiskey Trail.